HadiaKhursheed/VSD_Squadron_Internship/Task 1/README.md

 ## Why APIs are important in embedded systems?
 APIs (Application Programming Interfaces) in embedded systems provide a layer of abstraction that hides the intricate details of hardware interactions, such as direct register manipulations or low-level protocols.
 This allows developers to focus on application logic rather than hardware specifics, reducing complexity and errors.
 For instance, a GPIO (General Purpose Input/Output) API might offer simple functions like setPinHigh() instead of requiring bitwise operations, making code more readable and maintainable.
 ![image alt](https://github.com/HadiaKhursheed/VSD_Squadron_Internship/blob/b3819148b3d2c78746014056e991053bc6121ace/Task%201/API%20in%20Embedded%20system.jpeg)
+## What I understood from this lab?

+## Successful compilation and output of the program: